19hours/sg-statutes/Acts/Income Tax Act.md

 [7/79]

-(2) For the purposes of this section and section 45C, the references to interest therein shall be read as references to interest which is subject to deduction of tax at the rate of 20% on every dollar of the interest.
+(2) For the purposes of this section and section 45C, the references to interest therein shall be read as references to interest which is subject to deduction of tax at the rate of 22% on every dollar of the interest.

 [28/96; 24/2001; 37/2002; 49/2004]

+[Act 2 of 2016 wef 01/01/2016]

 ### Application of section 45 to distribution by unit trust